GeoSDF: Plane Geometry Diagram Synthesis via Signed Distance Field: Experiments

+\textbf{IMO Geometry Diagrams Synthesis.} Our GeoSDF can synthesize geometrically complex diagrams, particularly those found in International Mathematical Olympiad (IMO) problems.
+Previous methods, limited by their reliance on rule-based algorithms, which unable to generate such diagrams.
+Meanwhile, the model-based methods struggle with the deterministic rules and mathematical validity, resulting in synthesizing inaccurate diagrams.
+To demonstrate our method's ability to handle these challenges, we visualize the synthesis of IMO problems (from 1959 to 2022) in Figure~\ref{fig:sdf_visual} (right).
+These examples showcase our framework's ability to deal with diverse and challenging constraints.
+The resulting diagrams are both visually coherent and mathematically precise, demonstrating the potential of GeoSDF in handling sophisticated geometry synthesis tasks.

-To evaluate whether the synthesized IMO diagrams preserve the geometric characteristics of the original diagram, we conducted a human evaluation study.
-We invited 20 participants with bachelor’s degrees in science to assess whether the diagrams generated by GeoSDF are structurally equivalent to the original diagram (i.e., ground truth).
+To verify the correctness of our synthesized IMO diagrams, we conducted a human evaluation study.
+We invited 20 participants with bachelor’s degrees in science to assess whether the diagrams generated by GeoSDF are geometrically equivalent to the original diagram (i.e., ground truth).
 A total of 30 IMO geometry problems were used in the evaluation.
-On average, participants judged that 88.67\% (26.6 out of 30) of the synthesized diagrams fully reflected the geometry information in the original problem diagram.
+On average, participants judged that \textbf{88.67\%} (26.6 out of 30) of the synthesized diagrams fully reflected the geometry information in the original problem diagram.
 This result highlights that GeoSDF exhibits strong capability in synthesizing diagrams for IMO-level problems.
 The design of the questionnaire is included in Appendix~\ref{app:questionnaire}.